-Prerequisite: All Business Management and Accounting and Finance courses
+Prerequisite:completion of all Business Management and Accounting andFinance courses50 Hours5 Quarter Credits

-50 Hours

-5 Quarter Credits

 BIO101 - Microbiology

 This course is designed to provide the student with a foundation in basic microbiology with emphasis on infectious diseases.
 The student will gain a basic understanding of the various characteristics of microorganisms in general and the specific characteristics of pathogenic bacteria, viruses, fungi, and protozoa.